 Note that the infiltration calculations apply only to the pervious portion of the defined subbasin area.
 The impervious portion of the subbasin area is assumed to translate entirely into runoff, less any initial abstraction due to specified depression depth for the imperious area as shown in the following figure.
-Therefore, any infiltration parameters, such as a composite curve number value, should be specified for the pervious portion of the subbasin.
-Impervious areas should be specified directly using the percent impervious parameter, and not be included in the composite curve number.
-In fact, defining a composite curve number that includes the impervious area and also defining the percentage impervious area will double count the effect of the impervious area.
+Therefore, any infiltration parameters, such as a composite curve number value, should be specified directly using the percent impervious parameter, and not be included in the composite curve number.
+In fact, defining a composite curve number that includes the impervious area and also defining the percentage impervious area.